 My favorite way to eat zucchini is a tie between zucchini bread and this recipe where the zucchini is broiled with a simple coating of fresh Parmesan.
 I’ve made these as rounds, sticks, and strips.
 They key is to cut them fairly thick and cook only until golden.
+This way, they won’t get mushy.
+Also, smaller zucchini, which have less moisture in them, will yield a better texture once cooked than large zucchini.

 - zucchini, sliced into 1/2-inch-thick rounds or slices